SimpleDataLabsInc/prophecy-docs/docs/architecture/deployment/on-premise/configure-backup-audit-logs-onprem.md

 - Prophecy manages a persistence storage system, responsible for holding uncommitted changes, as well as other relevant data.
 - To safeguard against potential disasters or unrecoverable failures, Prophecy offers a backup feature.
 This feature allows users to dump the database to remote cloud storage, ensuring the ability to restore it to a new cluster or the same cluster when necessary.
 - The current backup support always performs full backups, providing comprehensive data protection.
-  This backup functionality has been available since the release of Prophecy version 3.1.2.0.
+  This backup functionality has been available since the release of Prophecy version 3.1.2.0 (Please note this doc is constantly updated with new features/options and hence it is better to always go with the latest version of Prophecy).

 ### User events audit logs